joegreene/Spring-2014-CS-Lab--SI-/Week 14/hangman.md

     if the current character is not a space, set it to a dash
 ```

+It's simple in psuedo-code, but not necessarily in the C++ syntax example.
+Remember that each position in a string can be treated as an array index.
+That's because a
+string is an array of characters (don't call it a char array though, because that's another, older version of the string).

 Note also how the psuedo-code translated pretty well over to the C++ version.
 That's what you want to happen with your own psuedo-code translation.

 This is another time to debug both your psuedo-code and C++ code.
-If either conflict, or doesn't work in some way,
+If either conflict, or doesn't work in some way, something is wrong in one or both of them.

 #### Debugging
 At this point, if your code works completely as you need it to be then good job.
 Else, you'll want to write down a list of what's wrong, think about how to fix that, then